Linux Coredumps

 Read man core

-recommend reading the entirety of this man
+reading the entirety of this man

-page if you're in need of basic
+page if you need basic understanding of how

-understanding of how coredumps work in Linux.
+coredumps work in Linux.

-project's configuration file in
+configuration file in

-.
 For example:

 tmp/work/raspberrypi3-poky-linux/linux-yocto/5.15.62+gitAUTOINC+59c8898d45_7cb30c5e95-r0/linux-raspberrypi3-standard-build/.config`